tiagoirineu/personal_blog/content/authors/admin/_index.md

 Hello, I am Tiago Irineu.

-I'm a master in Economics and I work as a financial analyst.
+I'm a master in Economics and I work in corporate finance.

 Right now my focus is in mastering R and learning all the details related to financial risk management.